hillscottc/trivnode/README.md

 and html template rendering ([Handlebars.js](http://handlebarsjs.com/)).

 The main web application is structured with [Backbone.js](http://backbonejs.org/).
-It is primarily used primarily to implement the app's fast 'as-you-type' search filter of 1,000 rows of clues on the main page.
+It is primarily used primarily to implement the app's fast 'as-you-type' search filter on the main page.

 ## API